wkumari/xml2rfc-xxe/README.md

 ============

 ### A configuration to assist editing xml2rfc-format documents using XMLMind XML Editor.
 > ☝️ xml2rfc-xxe does not (currently) support [Version 3](https://www.rfc-editor.org/rse/format-faq/#14) format.
 Pull Requests / help fixing this would be appreciated.
 See https://github.com/wkumari/xml2rfc-xxe/commit/0e8049e74a74655545303ff07fcd48e09c640721 for some background.
-For now, you can stick  with v2 rfc2xml, which works just fine as an editing format, and then convert to v3 rfc2xml before submitting each draft revision.